Do you need to register your trust?

 These regulations came into force on 6 October 2020 and mean any non-taxable trusts that were in existence on 6 October 2020 must be registered by a specified date, even if they have since been wound up.
 The registration date has been deferred several times as the registration service was not fully working, but the date has now been fixed for 1 September 2022.

 There are a number of different types of trust caught by these provisions.
 They include trusts set up in Wills, such as life interest trusts and discretionary trusts.
-Wills can also create trusts which perhaps aren’t so obvious; for example a cash gift to somebody conditional upon them reaching a certain age.
+Wills can also create trusts that perhaps aren’t obvious; for example, a cash gift to somebody conditional upon reaching a certain age.

 It is not only trusts created on death that are subject to these regulations; trusts created during a person’s lifetime and even trusts where the legal owners of a property are different to the beneficial owners, are also caught by these rules.